Weinberg Angle, Neutron Abundance in BBN, and Lifetime: Electroweak Theory Parameters

-The experimental value of the Weinberg angle is discussed in Ref.\,\cite{Sirlin:2012mh,ParticleDataGroup:2024cfk} $s^Z_\mathrm{W}\equiv \sin^2\theta(m_Z)_\mathrm{W}=0.2313$.
+The experimental value of the Weinberg angle is discussed in Refs.\,\cite{Sirlin:2012mh,ParticleDataGroup:2024cfk}, $s^Z_\mathrm{W}\equiv \sin^2\theta(m_Z)_\mathrm{W}=0.2313$.
 This value relates to experimental data obtained in experiments near to the indicated scale $m_Z$, the mass of the $Z$-gauge meson mediating neutral current.
-Yet a somewhat larger value $s_\mathrm{W}^0=0.238$ for a lower energy scale is suggested by recent global result analysis~\cite{Gwinner:2022ijo}.
+Yet a somewhat larger value $s^{2,0}_\mathrm{W}=0.238$ for a lower energy scale is suggested by recent global result analysis~\cite{Gwinner:2022ijo}.
 The more recently reported LHCb~\cite{LHCb:2024ygc} and CMS~\cite{CMS:2024ony} results agree.
-However, the recommended NIST-CODATA value~\cite{NIST-CODATA} we adopt in this work addressing low energy phenomena is smaller, $s_\mathrm{W}=0.223$.
+The scale dependence (running) of $s^2_\mathrm{W}$ at low energies is studied in~\cite{Erler:2004nh2}.
+However, the recommended NIST-CODATA value~\cite{NIST-CODATA} we adopt in this work addressing low energy phenomena is smaller, $s^2_\mathrm{W}=0.223$.
 The difference between these two low energy values is nearly 7\%.
-Even when allowing for the difference in scales one cannot but wonder if a variation in $s_\mathrm{W}$ is not due to additional uncontrolled factors characterizing the experimental setups: The value of $s_\mathrm{W}$ could, for example, be dependent in a sensitive manner on external electromagnetic fields.
-This could help us understand why different experiments obtain not fully concordant values of the Weinberg angle.
-We will see that a much smaller variance in $s_\mathrm{W}$ suffices to explain the disagreement in the measured values of neutron lifetime.
+Such value scatter can be interpreted as a combination of several effects, including differences in renormalization scheme and unresolved experimental systematics.
+However, it is possible to question whether a small additional dependence of as a yet unidentified physical origin could be present.
+One such possibility, which we wish to highlight for future study, is that the unconstrained free parameter of the SM, $s^2_\mathrm{W}$, might exhibit a hidden small residual sensitivity to environmental factors such as external electromagnetic fields.
+In this context we note that a much smaller than 7\% variance in $s^2_\mathrm{W}$ suffices to explain the disagreement in the measured values of neutron lifetime.

-We believe that the value of the symmetry breaking Weinberg angle can change at percent-level for temperature as low as a fraction of a MeV given the theoretical considerations, without contradicting any experimental result.
-This is so since as discussed the minimum in vacuum energy as a function of Weinberg angle is probably flat.
-Therefore it seems appropriate to explore sensitivity of BBN to modest modification of $s_\mathrm{W}$, also as a motivation for future study of the SM effective potential as a function of $s_W$.
+It is possible that the value of the symmetry breaking Weinberg angle can change at percent-level for temperature as low as a fraction of a MeV given the theoretical considerations, without contradicting any experimental result.
+This is so, since, as discussed, the minimum in vacuum energy as a function of the Weinberg angle is probably flat.
+Therefore it seems appropriate to explore the sensitivity of neutron abundance at the edge of BBN to modest modification of $s^2_\mathrm{W}$, and also to motivate the future study of the SM effective potential as a function of $s^2_\mathrm{W}$.
+We emphasize that the arguments offered here are intuitive and therefore only provide motivation; a theoretically complete electroweak determination of the temperature dependence of $s^2_\mathrm{W}$ remains to be done.
+The present work is a phenomenological sensitivity study within the uncertainty range of $s^2_\mathrm{W}$.
+We use $s^2_\mathrm{W}$ as an external parameter, vary it within a range bracketing the current experimental scatter, and quantify the resulting impact on the BBN-onset neutron abundance.